 How long have you been experiencing your eating disorder?
 Does it feel impossible to get unstuck from eating disorder behaviors?
 We know from research that, for many people, recovering from an eating disorder can take years.

-People in my office often avoid discussing the details of what gets them to craving, bingeing, or restricting foods.
+People in my office often avoid discussing the details of what gets them to crave, binge, or restrict foods.
 Those experiences feel incredibly shameful to them.
 They’re hard to share.
 Who wants to dwell on them?
 The same goes for having negative thoughts about one’s body.
 I appreciate someone who wants to run from hating his or her body.

 How pausing can help you get unstuck from eating disorder behaviors